 The treatment of jaw pain is based on its cause.
 Your dentist or doctor may recommend pain medicine, but may also suggest the following:

-If you suffer from jaw pain or facial pain, speak with one of our dentist team for diagnosis and treatment.
+If you suffer from jaw pain or facial pain, speak with one of our dentists for diagnosis and treatment.